BSc Economics with a Year Abroad, UCL

 In the future, I hope to be the head of sustainability and sustainable business practices at either a global consultancy or do this as an in-house role either in the private or public sector.
 I believe that data science in business can truly highlight and indicate sustainable business solutions and prove why they are practical and meaningful, not only for the company, sector or country but for the society and environment as a whole.
 I believe Imperial has helped me take these steps in getting a grip on the data science end of things, as well as how to bridge the gap between data scientists and business leaders.
 Since being at Imperial I have secured a job at a management consultancy which will help me to continue to learn about the quantitative technical solutions behind business problems and communicate these to business leaders in a down-to-earth and realistic manner.

-Have you received any job offers since commencing your programme (please give details of roles you have accepted, what you will be doing)?
+Have you received any job offers since commencing your programme?

 How did the services from Careers help you secure employment/in your professional development?